octopus-network/octopus-appchain-registry/README.md

 * `website_url`: The url of the official website of the appchain.
 * `github_address`: The address of the github repository of the appchain.
 * `github_release`: The release vesion of the github repository of the appchain.
-* `commit_id`: The commit id of source code of the github repository of the appchain, if it is an open-source project.
+* `commit_id`: The commit id of source code of the github repository of the appchain.
 * `contact_email`: The email of the contact of the appchain project, which is used for communidating with the appchain team.

 Qualification of this action: